Babbington: Coal mining

-Tramways and Railways
+Tramways and railways

-Although the Norths' early coal mines at Babbington were small and technologically backward, as were the mines of all other Erewash Valley owners before the 1840s.
-North had been sending his Babbington coals along both the Nottingham and Erewash Canals for some time During the time of North Sr., who died around 1833, a survey in 1827 of the Edge family's Strelley and Bilborough estates shows a tramway from pits in the vicinity of Babbington to the Robbinett's arm of the Nottingham Canal.
+The Norths' early coal mines at Babbington were small and technologically backward, as were the mines of all other Erewash Valley owners before the 1840s.
+North had been sending his Babbington coals along both the Nottingham and Erewash Canals for some time.
+During the time of North Sr., a survey in 1827 of the Edge family's Strelley and Bilborough estates shows a tramway from pits in the vicinity of Babbington to the Robbinett's arm of the Nottingham Canal.
 In 1835, Sanderson depicted two tramways from the moor: one ran immediately south-westwards to the wharf at Robbinett's, while the other ran first north-west and then south-west to reach the main line of the Nottingham Canal on the south side of the aqueduct at Cossall Marsh.

-In 1835 Thomas North joined in partnership with Thomas Wakefield.
-Wakefield's capital injection enabled the partnership to extend its interests closer to Nottingham.
+Capital injected by Wakefield enabled the partnership to extend its interests closer to Nottingham.
 They began constructing private railway, linking all their mines with canals, landsale wharves, and, subsequently, main-line railways.
 By the end of 1837 their new railway from enlarged pits between Awsworth and Strelley had already reached a landsale wharf at Chilwell Dam.
 The extension of the line from a locomotive steam engine at Babbington down to a landsale wharf on the Edge property near Cinderhill turnpike gate was confirmed by the plan accompanying North's lease of the Edge coals in June 1838.
 This was the first railway line in the district to employ steam traction.

 All the local tramway lines were eventually lifted.
 A few traces of the former rail network still exist, mostly as footpaths.
 However, freedom of access to the village along the course of the railway was denied by the landowners to the public and inhabitants.
 Since this applies to vehicular traffic between the village and Swingate to the east, other than for pedestrians there is no right of access across the moor between these two villages.